 Characteristic Learning for Provable One Step Generation

-Zhao Ding, Chenguang Duan, Yuling Jiao, Ruoxuan Li, Jerry Zhijian Yang, and Pingwen Zhang
+with Zhao Ding, Yuling Jiao, Ruoxuan Li, Jerry Zhijian Yang, and Pingwen Zhang

 Selected Publications